PAC Australia’s 33rd Conference and National Performing Arts Exchange.

-We’re proud to be working with Sunshine Coast Council as our hosts of these two extraordinary events.
+We’re proud to be working with The Events Centre and Visit Sunshine Coast as our hosts of these two extraordinary events.

 Why we do things in the performing arts industry is critically important, but how we do them is the stuff that arts-workers deal with every day.

 This doesn’t mean we’re going back to basics, on the contrary, our communities are changing, the way we react, behave and consume is changing.
 We can no longer assume that what went before is a solid predictor of what lays ahead.
 We constantly need to stay ahead of the curve.
 We need current evidence and we’re going to give you the world’s best practice in audience development to help you find: